-B2 Shape coefficients for lanterns, cameras, signs and brackets
+B2 Shape coefficients for luminaires, cameras, signs and brackets

-The shape and lift coefficients for lanterns, cameras and signs may be determined from wind tunnel tests as required by BS EN 40-3-1 [Ref 19.N].
-These tests have to be carried out on a full scale shape of the element in a tunnel sufficiently large to reduce side effects to an insignificant level.
+The shape and lift coefficients for luminaires, cameras and signs may be determined from wind tunnel tests as required by BS EN 40-3-1 [Ref 19.N].
+These tests have to be carried out on a full scale shape of the element in a wind tunnel sufficiently large to reduce side effects to an insignificant level.
 The surface condition of the specimen has to accurately represent that of the production version.
-Where optional attachments are to be made to the element, e.g. photo-electric control units, gear component extensions etc, these should be included in the test specimen.
+Where optional attachments are to be made to the element, such as photo-electric control units, gear component extensions and suchlike, these should be included in the test specimen.

-When carrying out wind tunnel test, forces both in the direction of the air flow and in the direction normal to the air flow have to be measured, as shape and lift coefficients are required for all the increments of rotation for which the forces on an element are to be measured.
-All shape coefficients should be based on the projected area of the element normal to the air flow.
+When carrying out a wind tunnel test, forces both in the direction of the airflow and in the direction normal to the airflow have to be measured, as shape and lift coefficients are required for all the increments of rotation for which the forces on an element are to be measured.
+All shape coefficients should be based on the projected area of the element normal to the airflow.

-Forces on an element are to be measured at increments of rotation of approximately 1° between the limit of ±10° to the horizontal.
-BS EN 40-3-1 [Ref 19.N] requires the maximum value between ±5° to the horizontal but a more conservative value should be adopted where large increases of coefficients are obtained between 5° and 10° to the horizontal.
+Forces on an element are to be measured at increments of rotation of approximately 1° between the limit of $\pm 10^{\circ}$ to the horizontal.
+BS EN 40-3-1 [Ref 19.N] requires the maximum value between $\pm 5^{\circ}$ to the horizontal but a more conservative value should be adopted where large increases of coefficients are obtained between 5° and 10° to the horizontal.
 During testing the effects of small plan rotations about the point of fixing are also to be taken into account.
 Where an increase in shape coefficient is obtained with a rotation within the limits of $\pm 10^{\circ}$ then this value has to be adopted.